 Transport Layer Security (TLS) is a protocol for secure network communication.
 TLS prevents the data being transmitted from being modified or read while it is in transit and allows clients to verify the identity of the server (in this case, the Determined master).
 Determined can be configured to use TLS for all connections made to the master.
 That means that all CLI and WebUI connections will be secured by TLS, as well as connections from agents and tasks to the master.
 Communication between agents that occur as part of distributed training will not use TLS, nor will proxied connections from the master to a TensorBoards or notebook instance.

-In order to configure the master to use TLS, set the
+To configure the master to use TLS, set the

-security.tls.key options to paths to a TLS certificate file and key
+security.tls.key options to paths to a TLS certificate file and key file.

 When TLS is in use, the master will listen on TCP port 8443 by default, rather than 8080.